meker12/commerce-channels.en/help/channel-manager/process-orders.md

 # Process orders

-If you use Adobe Commerce and Magento Open Source Order Management to manage your [!DNL Commerce] store sales, you can process [!DNL Walmart Marketplace] orders from Commerce using the same workflow.
+After [!DNL Walmart Marketplace] orders have been acknowledged and successfully sent to [DNL!
+Channel Manager], you use [Commerce Order Management](https://docs.magento.com/user-guide/sales/orders-workspace.html) to process the order.

-When you process an order in Commerce, Channel Manager synchronizes updates to [!DNL Walmart Marketplace].
-This update ensures that the order status and shipping information from Commerce matches the data tracked in the [!DNL Walmart Marketplace].
+Channel Manager synchronizes updates to [!DNL Walmart Marketplace] to ensure that the order status and shipping information from Commerce matches the data tracked in the [!DNL Walmart Marketplace].

 * **Order shipments**–Walmart requires a tracking number for all shipments.
-You can create partial shipments if you do not have stock for all items in the order.
+If some items are out of stock, you can create partial shipments to send items that are currently available.
 After you submit the shipment, order updates are synchronized to [!DNL Walmart Marketplace].
 Then, Walmart notifies customers about the order status and shipping details.

 * **Order cancellations**–When you cancel a [!DNL Walmart Marketplace] order, Walmart requires a cancellation reason which is included in the order cancellation notice sent to the customer.
 The cancellation reason is also displayed in the [!DNL Commerce] order payments information.